SimonScholz/simonscholz.github.io/content/tutorials/publish-maven-central-gradle/index.md

 ![Short key format screenshot](short-format-key.png)

-With this setup you can now run `./gradlew publishAllPublicationsToMavenCentral` to publish your library to Maven Central.
+With this setup you can now run `./gradlew publishAllPublicationsToMavenCentral` to publish your signed library to Maven Central.

 ### Export the private key